 /** The name of the database for WordPress */ define('DB_NAME', 'example_database'); /** MySQL database username */ define('DB_USER', 'example_user'); /** MySQL database password */ define('DB_PASSWORD', 'pass123');

 Congratulations!
-Now your website is restored and you should be able to access it normally.
+Now your website is restored, and you should be able to access it usually.